OckermanSethGVSU/PaperReading/os/paper_summary.md

 2. Use a block within the same cylinder group
 3. Quadratically hash the cylinder group number to choose another cylinder group to look for a free block
 4. Apply an exhaustive search to all cylinder groups

+### Class Discussion

+**Problem**

+1. Free list disorganized, leading to random seeks
+2. Small block size leads to
+   1.  less throughput
+   2. more indirect block
+3. No locality in allocation
+   1. i-nodes far from data blocks
+   2. i-nodes in the same dir are scattered

+**Solution**

+1. Bitmaps (using signal bit to represent fragments for both i-nodes and data maps)

+2. Double block size from 512 bytes to 1028 bytes

+   * limit block size b/c most files are small, leading to lots of internal fragmentation; classic time and space tradeoff

+   * Hybrid solution - have big block size but allow fragmentation of block when needed

+     **Fragmentation**

+     * Writing less than a full block is inefficient
+     * Potentially requires copying out fragments

+3. Groups of i-node and data pairs in cylinder groups (called block group in some systems)

+   * replicate super blocks for reliability

+   * Placement policy
+     * Put data blocks near i-nodes
+     * Put i-nodes in directory together
+       * File i-nodes put in same group
+       * Allocate new group for dir i-nodes
+         * Pick one with fewer allocated i-nodes